 Dubai Financial Market-listed Emaar Properties recorded a 53% surge in its Q1 2019 sales, with the UAE real estate development giant’s revenue topping $1.6bn (AED6bn) during the period.

-According to a stock market missive, the chairman Mohamed Alabbar-led developer’s sales to international customers more than doubled in the first quarter of 2019, hitting $720m (AED2.6bn) compared to $323m (AED1.2bn) in Q1 2018.
+According to a stock market missive, the chairman Mohamed Alabbar-led developer’s sales to international customers expanded in the first quarter of 2019, hitting $720m (AED2.6bn) compared to $323m (AED1.2bn) in Q1 2018.

 The spike in sales showcased the increasing interest in Dubai's real estate market, Emaar said.

 In Q1 2019, the company’s net profits were recorded at $474m (AED1.7bn), compared to $442m (AED1.6bn) in Q1 2018, marking a 7.2% year-on-year hike.